Volunteer Development Manager

 The Ideal Candidate

-The best person for this job will be able to:
+The ideal person for this job will be

-- Build relationships, motivate and influence a wide range of audiences including paid colleagues, and volunteers, including experience of working across many teams within a multi-site organisation
+- Able to build relationships, motivate and influence a wide range of audiences

-- Manage multiple projects including the recruitment, selection and retention of volunteers
+- Manage multiple projects across the region including the recruitment, selection and retention of volunteers

 What we can offer you: